Donders-Institute/bidscoin/README.md

     If your data is not already organized in this way, you can use the *dicomsort.py* command-line utility to move your unordered dicom-files into a [seriesfolder] organization with the series folders being named [SeriesNumber]-[SeriesDescription].

     Another command-line utility that can be helpful in organizing your raw data is *rawmapper.py*.
-This utility can show you the overview (map) of all the values of dicom-fields of interest in your data-set and, optionally, use these fields to rename your raw data sub-folders (this can be handy e.g. if you manually entered subject-identifiers at the scanner console and you want to use these to rename your subject folders).
+This utility can show you the overview (map) of all the values of dicom-fields of interest in your data-set and, optionally, use these fields to rename your raw data sub-folders (this can be handy e.g. if you manually entered subject-identifiers as "Additional info" at the scanner console and you want to use these to rename your subject folders).

     If these utilities do not satisfy your needs, then have a look at this more elaborate [reorganize_dicom_files](https://github.com/robertoostenveld/bids-tools/blob/master/doc/reorganize_dicom_files.md) tool.